-NPCS are Neighborhood Preservation Companies.
-There are 143 NPCS located in urban and suburban areas throughout New York State.
-NPCS were first established in 1977 when Assemblyman Herman “Denny” Farrell created the Neighborhood Preservation Program in response to unmet housing needs in his community.
-NPCS receive funding from New York State Homes and Community Renewal, which defines their purpose as providing assistance including, but not limited to: “Housing rehabilitation, home buyer counseling, tenant counseling, landlord/tenant mediation, community rehabilitation and renewal, crime watch programs, employment programs, legal assistance, and Main Street Development.”
+NPCs are Neighborhood Preservation Companies, located in urban and suburban areas throughout New York State.
+NPCs were first established in 1977 when Assemblyman Herman “Denny” Farrell created the Neighborhood Preservation Program in response to unmet housing needs in his community.
+NPCs receive funding from New York State Homes and Community Renewal, which defines their purpose as providing assistance including, but not limited to: “Housing rehabilitation, home buyer counseling, tenant counseling, landlord/tenant mediation, community rehabilitation and renewal, crime watch programs, employment programs, legal assistance, and Main Street Development.”

-NPCS are local assistance providers for all matters related to housing.
-NPCS contribute to the economic well being of their communities by revitalizing distressed areas, helping families better manage their assets, promoting healthy food access, and encouraging local engagement.
-NPCNYS is proud to provide technical assistance, policy advocacy, and professional development opportunities to all 143 NPCS in order to expand their capacity and help them deliver their missions.
+NPCs are local assistance providers for all matters related to housing.
+NPCs contribute to the economic well-being of their communities by revitalizing distressed areas, helping families better manage their assets, promoting healthy food access, and encouraging local engagement.
+NPCNYS is proud to provide technical assistance, policy advocacy, and professional development opportunities in order to expand NPC’s capacity and help them deliver their missions.